ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         [Back to Copy 'n' Paste](#simple-app)

-        In the extension marked "Authorization methods" add following method that will accept either the OP's issuer URL (which can be used for OIDC discovery) or an already built OP configuration object:
+        In the extension marked "Authorization methods", add following method that will accept either the OP's issuer URL (which can be used for OIDC discovery) or an already built OP configuration object:

         ```swift
         // ViewController.swift